 - 13 December 2023TC31 133rd meetingTokyo, Japan

-The new ECMA-421 standard specifies a quality discrimination method of optical disks and operating method of storage systems for long-term data preservation and it enables users to build data storage systems that use optical disks for long-term data preservation.
+ECMA-421 standard specifies a quality discrimination method of optical disks and operating method of storage systems for long-term data preservation and it enables users to build data storage systems that use optical disks for long-term data preservation.

 The 2nd edition of ECMA-420, includes a clarification to the scope, some corrections of editorial nature and an update to the bibliography.
 The standard specifies device interface information and requirements for high-speed image retrieval and collation using holographic optical correlation based on shift-multiplex recording of coaxial holography.

 Standardization of Optical Disks and Disk Cartridges since 1984 by Ecma.
+Many CD and DVD standards were developed in Ecma and became Ecma and ISO/IEC standards over the years.